Beara way

 gofeed

-is not enough, because the caddy user can’t stat/home
+not enough, because the caddy user can’t stat /home

 I finally got around to setting up Homebridge.
 I started out trying to make it work as a docker container, but moved on just giving it its own raspberry pi (install instructions).
 Homebridge needs to be on the same network as the other homekit stuff, and it needs to control mDNS, so giving it its own machine worked out best.